DelftMercurians/delftmercurians.github.io/content/members.md

 ## Teodor {{< flag ro "Romania" >}}

 {{< chip green "Software" >}}<br>
-I'm currently a first-year Bachelor's student in Computer Science & Engineering at TU Delft.
-I've built small Arduino robots all high school, and now under the guidance of Balint, I'm learning Rust.
+I'm currently a second-year honours Bachelor's student in Computer Science & Engineering at TU Delft.
+I've built small Arduino robots all high school, and now I'm in the softare team under the guidance of Balint.
 I am enthusiastic about continuous learning, connecting with new people, and embracing the fun in every challenge!

 <br>